Sri Lanka - Country Commercial Guide

 Last published date:

 All labeling of packages should be in large bold lettering in indelible ink or paint.
 For container cargo, the weight, center of gravity, and sling or grab points, may be marked to encourage careful handling.
-Goods shipped to Sri Lanka should be well-packed in order to withstand heat, humidity, rough handling, and pilferage.
+Goods shipped to Sri Lanka should be well-packed to withstand heat, humidity, rough handling, and pilferage.
 Shipping marks should show consignee order number and port of entry.

 Genetically Modified Food (GMO) labeling: In January 2007, the Ministry of Health implemented a regulation for mandatory labeling of genetically modified food.
 Regulations can be found in Gazette No. 1456/22, August 3, 2006.